isobel-p/light-bar/JOURNAL.md

 I did Hackpad v2 (just before Highway) but ironically didn't use neopixels in my macropad, one of my many regrets.
 Because of that amazing experience I have some familiarity with KMK firmware, which I'll probably use for this project.
 I'll have a better understanding of what I'll use in terms of coding once I finish the PCB.

+(no pictures today, all in my head for now)

 Today I just made the repo, planned out my idea and wrote up this journal post.
 All this took much longer than expected, because I made a few revisions to the idea before I wrote it up.
 Next time I'll start making the PCB!
+I also need to start writing the README, but I'll make the PCB first.

+**Time spent this session: 2hrs**